 I love birdwatching so when I had the chance to visit Pittsburgh for the weekend between two halves of a business trip, I jumped at the chance to do a bit of birding.
 Pittsburgh's Parks Conservancy runs monthly bird and nature walks in Schenley Park.
 Pittsburgh is also home to the National Aviary, a bird zoo of sorts.
 Here are some photos from a day of bird watching in Pittsburgh.
+Read on to discover the best places to see Pittsburgh birds.

 Birding Walk in Pittsburgh's Schenley Park